Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Crashcourse_exercise.md

 Start by setting the **default language** in QGIS to English (if it isn’t already) by navigating to the language settings: *Settings menu* \> *Options* \> *General* \> *User Interface Translation*.
 Tick the “*Override system locale*” box and choose English from the dropdown menu and close the window by pressing OK.
 For the change to take effect, restart the application.

 The state of a working session in QGIS is called a **project**.
 Similarly, to a e.g., a workspace in ArcGIS, a project is considered the ensemble of layers, projections, table relations and other properties, such as symbols and styles, of a specific session.
 Remember to save your projects often to prevent work from being lost in case of a crash.
-Also note that project files do not contain geospatial data, they merely contain information on where the program will find it.
+Also note that project files do not contain the geospatial data, they merely contain information on where the program will find it.
+If you move the data or change it's name, then you have to tell QGIS where to find it again.
+Therefore, it is a good idea to have a folder for this course, and save the geospatial data you will use in subfolders for each exercise.

 ![enter image description here](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/1_CrashCourse_Exercise/QGIS_save_meme.jpg)